 Elise Baumgarten litigates civil and criminal cases, with an emphasis on patent and complex commercial disputes.
 Elise has represented corporations, professional firms, and individuals in a broad range of cases, at both the trial and appellate levels, in federal and state courts, and in FINRA and AAA arbitration proceedings.

 A native of Atlanta, Georgia, Elise graduated summa cum laude with both a Bachelors and Master’s Degree in Political Science from Emory University.
 She then earned a law degree, with honors, from Harvard Law School, where she served as an Articles Editor for the Harvard Law Review.
 She joined the firm in 2011, after clerking for the Honorable Paul V. Niemeyer of the Fourth Circuit.
+Elise currently serves as a member of the firm's Hiring Committee.

 Though all cases vary and none is predictive, Elise’s experience includes: